qguv/penultimate/README.md

 Persistent _status blocks_ along the right side of the screen keep up-to-date information about the current directory, git index, and anything else the user wants to track (WIP).
 No more `clear && ls` habit.

+### Status display

+Commands are marked with a checkmark if they succeed; i.e. their exit code is zero. (graceful failure is, as always, WIP)

 ### Host doesn't have to be the client

 You can use this as a remote shell, even a secure one if .htaccess and SSL are properly configured.
 (In this case, just run as a regular node app, ignoring nw.js a.k.a. node-webkit.)